Topology and Dynamics of the Contracting Boundary of Cocompact CAT(0) Spaces: The topology of the contracting boundary

 \section{The topology of the contracting boundary}

-The topology of the contracting boundary is very different from that of the visual boundary.
-Later, in section \ref{sec:metrizability}, we will show that the contracting boundary is often not a metric space.
+The topology of the contracting boundary is very different from any of the typical topologies put on the visual boundary.
+Later, in Section~\ref{sec:metrizability}, we will show that the contracting boundary is not always a metric space.
 In fact, we show it to not even be first-countable.
-In anticipation of that we will prove some elementary topological facts about the contracting boundary (and limit spaces in general) to facilitate some of the later proofs.
+In anticipation of that we will prove some elementary topological facts about the contracting boundary (and direct limit spaces in general) to facilitate some of the later proofs.

 First, let's define the contracting boundary and then we will talk about some of its basic topological properties.